workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 #### deployment.yaml

-Deployments determine the basic details required to deploy an applicatin on OpenShift.
+Deployments determine the basic details required to deploy an application on OpenShift.
 One of these basic details consists of the container image that Openshift should deploy.

 Along with specifying the container image, Deployments also specify the number of replicas, or instances, of an application to deploy.
 Deployments can additionally define an application's resource limits, health checks, and volume mounts.